 Dynamic seals will wear.
 The rate of wear will depend on many operating factors.
 Wear can be rapid if a cylinder is mis-aligned or if the cylinder has been improperly serviced.
 The user must take seal wear into consideration in the application of cylinders.

-2.2 Piston Rods — Possible consequences of piston rod failure or separation of the piston rod from the piston include, but are not limited to are:
+separation of the piston rod from the piston include, but are not limited to are:

 • Piston rod and or attached load thrown off at high speed.